The structure of interval orders with no infinite antichain: Modular decomposition of graphs with no infinite independent sets

-\begin{lemma} The relation $\equiv_A$ is an equivalence relation on $A$ whose equivalence classes are strong modules.
-If $A$ has more than one element, then there are at least two classes if and only if $A$ is robust.
-Furthermore, these classes are the maximal strong modules properly included in $A$ \end{lemma}
+\begin{lemma} Let $R=(V,\rho)$ be a binary relation.
+Let $M$ be a strong module in $R$.
+The relation $\equiv_M$ is an equivalence relation on $M$ whose equivalence classes are strong modules.
+If $M$ has more than one element, then there are at least two equivalence classes if and only if $M$ is robust.
+Furthermore, these classes are the maximal strong modules properly included in $M$. \end{lemma}

-We call \emph{components} of $A$ the equivalence classes of the relation $\equiv_A$.
+We call \emph{components} of a robust module $M$ the equivalence classes of the relation $\equiv_M$.
 The components need not be robust.
-If $A$ is a robust module with at least two elements of a binary relational structure $R$, then for two distinct components $I$, $J$ in $A$, $(x,y)\in \rho$ for $x\in I$ and $y \in J$ depends only upon $I$ and $J$.
-Hence, the binary relational structure on $A$ induces a binary relational structure $R/\equiv_A$ on the set $A/\equiv_A$ of components of $A$, called the \emph{Gallai quotient} of $A$, and $R_{\restriction A}$ is the lexicographical sum of the components indexed by $R_{\restriction A}/\equiv_A$.
-This quotient $R_{\restriction A}/\equiv_A$ has a special structure: its strong modules are trivial.
-The central result of the decomposition theory of binary relational structures describes the structure of the Gallai quotient.
-It is due to Gallai [14] for finite graphs, to Ehrenfeucht and Rozenberg \cite{EhrenfeuchtRozenbergII} for finite binary relational structures and to Harju and Rozenberg \cite{HarjuRozenberg} for infinite binary relational structures (see also \cite{courcelle-delhomme} Corollary 4.4.).
+If $M$ is a robust module with at least two elements of a binary relation $R$, then for two distinct components $I$, $J$ in $M$, $(x,y)\in \rho$ for $x\in I$ and $y \in J$ depends only upon $I$ and $J$.
+Hence, the binary relation on $M$ induces a binary relation $R/\equiv_M$ on the set $M/\equiv_M$ of components of $M$, called the \emph{Gallai quotient} of $M$, and $R_{\restriction M}$ is the lexicographical sum of the components indexed by $R_{\restriction M}/\equiv_M$.
+This quotient $R_{\restriction M}/\equiv_M$ has a special structure: its strong modules are trivial.
+The following theorem is the central result of the decomposition theory of binary relation.
+It describes the structure of the Gallai quotient.
+It is due to Gallai [14] for finite graphs, to Ehrenfeucht and Rozenberg \cite{EhrenfeuchtRozenbergII} for finite binary relations and to Harju and Rozenberg \cite{HarjuRozenberg} for infinite binary relations (see also \cite{courcelle-delhomme} and \cite{boussairi}).

-\begin{theorem} A binary relational structure $R$ with at least two vertices has no nontrivial strong modules if and only if $R$ is prime, or is edge-free, or is complete or is a linear order. \end{theorem}
+\begin{theorem} A binary relation $R$ with at least two vertices has no nontrivial strong modules if and only if $R$ is prime, or is edge-free, or is complete or is a linear order. \end{theorem}

 Specializing to the case of posets we have,

 \begin{corollary} A poset $P$ with at least two vertices has no nontrivial strong modules if and only if $P$ is prime, an antichain or is a linear order. \end{corollary}